Nusplingen Limestone: History

 In 1896, fossil and mineral dealer Bernhard Stürtz began quarry work in the Nusplingen Limestone once again.
 This time fossils were the only focus of the quarry workers.
 The found fossils were offered for sale to the University of Tübingen and the Royal Natural Cabinet in Stuttgart.
 Among the fossils found in this campaign were a 2 m long Cricosaurus, a specimen of Rhamphorhynchus, and the angelshark Pseudorhina.
-Only 30 years after the dig by Stürtz did a excavation with a scientific focus begin, when in 1929 the University of Tübingen began quarry work from a purely scientific view.
+Only 30 years after the dig by Stürtz did an excavation with a scientific focus begin, when in 1929 the University of Tübingen began quarry work from a purely scientific view.
 This short campaign was very successful, bringing forth a fossil of the large chimaera Ischyodus, and the first research on how the deposit was formed.
 However, the campaign quickly ran out of funding and came to an end.
 Work began again in 1935 under Alfred Mayer-Gürr, who was then subsequently replaced by Bruno Fuchs after Alfred left to work in Iraq.
 Due to World War 2, a detailed overview of this campaign never came to be.

-The original owner of the quarry passed away, and multiple companies tried to buy it for building material.
+The original owner of the quarry died, and multiple companies tried to buy it for building material.
 It was then sold to the Verein für vaterländische Naturkunde in Württemberg in an effort to protect the locality, which was subsequently put under conservation.
 In 1946 the University of Paris led a campaign, though what happened to the fossils found in this campaign is unknown.
 It took 14 years for the next campaign to start in 1962, undertaken by the University of Tübingen; this campaign was treated as unsuccessful and was stopped after a few months.